Equidistribution of random waves on small balls: Uniform equidistribution

+In this section, we establish a quantitative estimate of the probability for small scale equidistribution of random waves \textit{uniformly} everywhere on the manifold, i.e. on balls all $B(x,r)$, $x\in\M$.

+First for a fixed $x\in\M$, we derive a quantitative estimate of the probability such that $u_{\lambda,a}$ does not equidistribute on $B(x,r)$.
+The main tool is from the Levy concentration of measure in Theorem \ref{thm:Levy}.
+We then use a covering argument to estimate the probability for equidistribution on all balls in $\M$.

+Levy concentration of measure in Theorem \ref{thm:Levy} requires a Lipschitz norm estimate.
+To this end, we need a result from Sogge \cite[Section 4]{So1} that limits the maximum $L^{2}$ growth on a small ball.
+(It is actually proved for spectral clusters in \cite{So1}, which applies to combination of eigenfunctions in the same spectral window.) \begin{lemma} On a compact manifold $\M$, let $u=\sum_{\lambda_{j}\in[\lambda-1,\lambda]}a_{j}e_{j}$.
+Then for all $x\in\M$ and $\lambda^{-1}\le r\le\Inj\M$, we have that

-where $c$ depending only on $\M$. \end{lemma}
+where $c>0$ depending only on $\M$. \end{lemma}

 Lemma \ref{lemma:Sogge} is of course an improvement on the trivial estimate $\int_{B(x,r)}|u|^2\,d\Vol\le1$.
-In fact, it is already sharp on $\s^n$, as the equation is achieved by the zonal harmonics on balls centered at its poles on $\s^n$.
-See Sogge \cite[Section 4]{So2} for more discussion.
+In fact, it is already sharp on $\s^n$, as the estimate is saturated by the zonal harmonics on balls centred at one of the poles.
+See Sogge \cite[Section 4]{So1} for more discussion.